dannyvankooten/laravel-vat/README.md

 Laravel VAT is a simple Laravel library which helps you in dealing with European VAT rules.
 It helps you...

-- Grab (current) VAT rates for any European member state
+- Grab up-to-date VAT rates for any European member state
-- Validate VAT numbers
+- Validate VAT numbers (by format or existence)
+- Work with ISO 3166-1 alpha-2 country codes and determine whether they're part of the EU.
+- Geolocate IP addresses

 The library uses jsonvat.com to obtain its data for the VAT rates.
 Full details can be seen [here](https://github.com/adamcooke/vat-rates).
 For VAT number validation, this uses the [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/).

 ## Installation

-Either [PHP](https://php.net) 5.5+ or [HHVM](http://hhvm.com) 3.6+ are required.
+Either [PHP](https://php.net) 5.6+ or [HHVM](http://hhvm.com) 3.6+ are required.
 For VAT number validation, the PHP SOAP extension is required as well.

 To get the latest version of Laravel VAT, simply require the project using [Composer](https://getcomposer.org):